SolomonGao/Datastructure-Python/tree/tree.md

 1. If its left subtree is not empty, then the value of all nodes in the left subtree is less than the value of its root node.
 2. If its right subtree is not empty, then the value of all nodes in the right subtree is greater than the value of its root node.

-Using binary search trees, we can quickly sort a bunch of data (as you may have noticed, the process is similar to the binary sorting).
+Using binary search trees, we can quickly sort a bunch of data (as you may have noticed, the process is similar to binary sorting).
 Anything bigger than the node is placed on the right, and smaller than it is placed on the left.
 When we want to read these data, we can quickly find the data we want.
 ![binary search tree](binary_search_tree.png)

 As shown on the left above, when we want to find out whether 3 is in the structure, we first compare 10 and 3.
 3 is smaller than 10, so we go to the left of 10 which is 6.
 Comparing 6 and 3, 3 is smaller than 6, then we go to the left side of 6, which is 3.
 We found 3.
-It only take 3 steps to find 3 in 7 elements.
+It only takes 3 steps to find 3 in 7 elements.

 ### Balanced Binary Search Tree
 A balanced search binary tree is a search binary tree in which the height difference between any two subtrees does not differ significantly.
 This is also our most widely used tree.
 Imagine if the root of a tree is the smallest value, and the rest of the values are sorted by size, then the tree will become no different from the linked list.
 This also loses the significance of the tree.

 In the right picture above, it is not a balanced search binary tree.

+## Implementation
+### Recursion
+Before we learn how to implement the tree structure, we need to understand what recursion is.
+Recursion is simply a function in which a function calls itself.
+When a big problem is composed of an infinite number of identical small problems, we can use recursion to solve this problem.
+When we know how to solve a step of the problem, then we keep repeating this step by calling that step itself until the task is complete.
+There are normally three steps to write a recursive function:
+1. Determining recursive function parameters and return values.
+2. Determine the termination conditions.
+3. Determining the logic of a single level of recursion.
 ### BST in Python
 Most of the operations of BST need to use recursion, they are more complicated and it takes some time to understand them, but once you understand them, you will find them really convenient.

 We will discuss these operations and try to write them by yourself: